-The Meru Women’s Garden is a project involving all clubs in Soroptimist International, Great Britain and Ireland, Federation (SIGBI).
-Planned for 2016-19, it will support some of the poorest women-led households in Kenya.
+The Meru Women’s Garden was a project involving all clubs in Soroptimist International, Great Britain and Ireland, Federation (SIGBI).
+Planned for 2016-19, it supported some of the poorest women-led households in Kenya.

 Meru County has a largely rural population with HIV/AIDs prevalent in the region.
 Nearly half of the women and girls in Meru are seriously malnourished, and nearly a quarter have received no formal education.
 The majority live a hand-to-mouth existence in agriculture, using methods which degrade the land.

-The project is focussed on providing opportunities to women and girls who may never otherwise be given the chance to earn an income.
-It will give them status within their community.
+The project focussed on providing opportunities to women and girls who may never otherwise have been given the chance to earn an income.
+It aimed to give them status within their community.

-Improved food production and education will support women and girls to transform their lives and those of others.
-This will be achieved through a process of cascade learning and mentoring.
-It will reduce poverty, improve health and increase employment.
+Improved food production and education supports women and girls to transform their lives and those of others.
+This was achieved through a process of cascade learning and mentoring.
+The aim: to reduce poverty, improve health and increase employment.